Choose a college

 WGU’s retention and graduation rates continue to improve every year.
 The key to success is a strong start.
 Students who successfully complete their first year are likely to graduate.

-Most WGU degree programs cost around $6,000-$6,500 a year for tuition, remarkably low for a private, nonprofit university.
+Most WGU degree programs cost between $5,780 and $6,500 a year in tuition, remarkably low for a private, nonprofit university.

 We work hard to keep tuition affordable.
 At WGU there has been no tuition increase since 2008.